romana/romana/docs/kubernetes/components.md

 # Romana on Kubernetes - Components

 An installation of Romana on Kubernetes has a number of essential components, and some add-on components for specific cloud providers.
+These are currently available for AWS, and components for other cloud providers will be developed in the future.

 - Essential Components
   * [romana-etcd](#romana-etcd)